-Landscape unit Size Condition Landscape context Functionality Rank 6 Estuary (sanctuary) complex Large connected components of mangrove forest, salt marsh, mudflats and Phragmites australis marsh around the periphery of the open water Good condition but experiencing increasing human impact - logging of mangrove trees and fish poaching.
-Important estuary because of size, only estuaries of comparable size in SA are Knysna, Kosi and Durban.
-International bird refuge for palearctic migrants, especially small-bodied waders (more reliable than St Lucia).
+Landscape unit Size Condition Landscape context Functionality Rank 6 Estuary (sanctuary) complex components of increasing human impact - logging Important estuary because of size, only estuaries of comparable size in SA are Knysna, Kosi and Durban.
+International bird refuge for palearctic migrants, especially small- bodied waders (more reliable than St Lucia).
 Important nursery for regional marine fisheries.
 One of the largest mangrove systems in southern Africa.
 Critical for the migration of crustaceans and other biota to Lake Cubhu.
 Supports an important prawn nursery.
 Functioning depends critically on inputs from the Umhlathuze river and from Lake Cubhu.
 Increased sedimentation from harbour construction and from detrioration of the catchment has resulted in a flood-tide delta developing rapidly that could alter functioning.
-1 7 Harbour estuary and associated shoreline , , , , , , , , , , , , , , , , , , , , Estuary was transformed from a shallow to a deep structure with harbour construction, and is in moderate condition.
-Shoreline development has resulted in reduced components of moderate size, becoming dysfunctional. components.
-International bird refuge for palearctic migrants, especially 3
+1 7 Harbour estuary and associated shoreline Estuary was transformed from a shallow to a deep structure with harbour construction, and is in moderate condition.
+Shoreline development has resulted in reduced components of moderate size, becoming dysfunctional.
+A deep water estuary that is dominated by marine components.
+International bird refuge for palearctic migrants, especially large- bodied waders.
+Supports a crustacean nursery (especially prawns and crabs) probably larger than that of the sanctuary.
+Has allowed significant quantities of alien marine species to establish and proliferate.
+Still supports some of the original pre-development 'climax' mangroves.
+Maintains an active connection with Lake Mzingazi for crustacean and other aquatic biota.
+Complements the estuary of the sanctuary.
+3